-Medicine in Motion (MM) is a 501(c)(3) nonprofit organization composed of a diverse and integrated group of current and future healthcare providers whose mission is to…
+Medicine in Motion (MM) is a 501(c)(3) nonprofit organization composed of a diverse group of healthcare providers whose mission is to address medical burnout through fitness, interdisciplinary community building, and philanthropy.

 In its inaugural year 2017-2018, the group organized the logistics for over 100 participants to enter various running races, bike rides, triathlons, and Spartan obstacle course races.
 At the time, the organization’s name was the “Docs Who Lift.”
 By the end of the year, Docs Who Lift raised over $30,000 for the Zakim Center, a unique department at Dana Farber Cancer Institute that researches how exercise therapy can be incorporated into traditional cancer treatment.